victorneo/checkedin/README.md

 [![Build Status](https://travis-ci.org/victorneo/checkedin.svg?branch=master)](https://travis-ci.org/victorneo/checkedin)

-Checkedin is a Django-based project for experimenting with the [ActivityPub][1] protocol.
-The goal is to implement the minimum number of APIs required to support the ActivityPub protocol to explore its behaviour.

-In terms of functionality, users can sign up to "check-in" to locations, similar to Foursquare Swarm.
-Users on networks that support ActivityPub, such as Mastodon, will be able to follow these users.

-The scope of the project is being expanded to include other location based activities, such as storing GPX files for cycling and running.
-This would allow the project to backup files for personal use.

-Note: As this is a personal project built to experiment with the ActivityPub protocol, the code in the repo should not be referenced for any actual use.
+Checkedin is a Django-based project for storing my social data, such as location check-ins and fitness activities.

 ## What Works

-- [x] Find users on this server through other networks, eg. Mastodon
-- [ ] Check-in to location
+- [x] Check-ins
-- [ ] Store GPX files
+- [ ] Fitness activity export

 ## Setup

 ### 1. Dependencies

-This project uses Python 3 and [pipenv][2] to manage the dependencies.
+This project uses Python 3 and [pipenv][1] to manage the dependencies.

 First, install pipenv if you don't have it: